Starry Incense Sticks are a brand new line for Starry Eyed Supplies!

 ★★Honouring and working with Medusa and snake energy.
 Transformation.
 Shedding shame.
 Reclaiming the self, the body, the sense of self.
 Personal power ★★

-★Scent - Fresh crisp notes with a evocative of temple spaces, earthiy base, Sensual and powerful★
+★★Scent - Fresh crisp Apple notes with a evocative of temple cypress and patchouli amongst others, Sensual and powerful★★

 Shame is the conflict within the snake medicine of personal transformation and personal (often sexual) liberation; for shame is akin to a nail that hammers down the process of shedding ones outmoded skin.
 Personal evolution begins with a sense of self-worth; that we can be deserving of the process.